 - Eating disorders

 Furthermore, a sports medicine doctor can provide guidance on nutrition, injury prevention, supplements, exercise, and what kind of treatment you would need such as Knee Pain Stem Cell Treatment.

 If you or your kid gets an injury during sports or exercise, it’s probably the best time to contact a sports medicine clinic.
 Signs of such an injury include swelling, severe pain, failure to place weight on the affected area, and numbness.
 Under such a situation, immediately contact an experienced sports medicine clinic such as Florida Sports and Family Health Center.

 Most of the sports injuries don’t need surgery.
-These injuries can be cured with pain relievers and placing a sling or cast on the affected area to keep it immobilized.
+Knee injuries, for example, can be cured with non-surgical knee osteoarthritis treatment and placing a cast on the affected area to keep it immobilized.
 In some circumstances, a surgery is needed to realign bones or repair torn tissue.
 The field of SEM is constantly growing that is why more number of doctors are getting additional training for sports medicine.